MPriv32/TackleTakeHome/README.md

 TABLE_NAME = "<insert table name>"
 ```

 Back to our application in ```app.py``` we need to assign a value to ```boto3.resource('dynamodb')``` and assign another value to the DynamoDB table we'll be using.
 After this, we'll run a table scan to return every item in the table, which in our case, is a list of repository names.
 This will return a list of key-value pairs.
 In python, we can use the ```get()``` function and specifiy the key- it will return the value and then we'll create a new list of just the values (repository names).
+We'll also implement a **try** and **except** statement to handle any errors when scanning the table- also making it easier to read the error, too.
 Here's what that code looks like

 ```
 dynamodb = boto3.resource('dynamodb')